linuxergr/camera-control-webcam-switch-indicator/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Project History

-- Created at 23th of January 2020, from scratch with Free Pascal
+- Created at 23th of January 2020, from scratch with Free Pascal, please ref. to the below, why
 - Redesigned and further Developed at 28th of January 2020, in order to provide Camera and Mic status alone with On/Off and Mute/Unmute fuctions
 - Added feeling of Malware or unwanted functions, i.e. if Camera switches On, when is Off, the tray icon will change state accordingly.
 Tha same is valid for the microphone mute/unmute